twosixlabs/armory-library/docs/getting_started.md

 An attack is a transformation of (each sample in) the dataset in order to disrupt the machine learning algorithm's results.
 For example, after an attack, the model may misclassify an image or fail to detect an object.
 In Armory, targeted attacks are designed to focus on only one class at a time.

-Attacks can be loaded from ART or ???.
-[Custom attacks](https://github.com/twosixlabs/armory-library//blob/master/tutorials/adaptive_attacks/custom_attack.md) can also be written.
+Attacks can be loaded from [IBM's Adversarial Robustness Toolbox][art].

 The following is an example of how to define an attack from ART's ProjectedGradientDescent:
 ```python